-More broadly, data reported in each year using the Creative Climate Tools since 2012/13 shows an indicative trend downward in the average emissions (tCO2e) per NPO5.
+More broadly, data reported in each year using the Creative Climate Tools since 2012/13 shows an indicative trend downward in the average emissions (tCO2e) per NPO (The average emissions per NPO is calculated using the total carbon footprint of the whole portfolio reporting each year, published in annual reports, and dividing this by the number of NPOs reporting in each year.
+The groups of organisations reporting in each year varies, so this cannot be a 'like-for-like' comparison, and as such this is an indicative trend, and not an absolute value).
 This indicates that average emissions reported have reduced by 50% since environmental reporting began.